-iPhone AirDrop Explained: How To Use It Properly (And Safely)
+iPhone AirDrop Explained: How To Use It Properly (2023 Guide)

 AirDrop: How To Send A File

 To use AirDrop to send a file, it couldn’t be any easier.
+Here’s how:

 - Open the file you want to send on your iOS device or Mac.

-- Click or tap the Share button (it look like an arrow pointing up from a box).
+- Click or tap the Share button (it looks like an arrow pointing up from a box).

 - From the Share Menu, select AirDrop.